alecandido/AnimeUnityDownloader/README.md

 ### Usage

-Run the script followed by the anime URL you want download:
+Run the script followed by the anime URL you want to download:

 ```bash
 python3 anime_downloader.py <anime_url>